 You can’t just swap white flour for whole wheat flour and expect the same results (unless you like dry and dense bread).
 Adjustments need to be made.
-In this post, you’ll learn how to make exceptional whole wheat sourdough bread that’s not only light and delicious, but good for you too.

-How to Make Whole Wheat Sourdough Bread
+How To Make Whole Wheat Sourdough Bread {Step-By-Step Recipe}

-Mix The Dough
+Step 1: Mix The Dough

-Bulk Rise with Stretch & Folds
+Step 2: Bulk Rise With Stretch & Folds

-During this time period, you’ll stretch and fold the dough to boost the height of the bread.
-I like to do 4 sets spaced 30 minutes apart, resting the dough in a warm spot in between each set.
-The dough will become soft, pillowy and a bit stiffer by the 4th set which is what you want (don’t forget to watch my video above!).
+Now the dough needs to rise.
+During this stage, you’ll stretch and fold the dough to strengthen the gluten and boost the height of the bread.
+I like to do 4 sets spaced 30 minutes apart.
+The dough will become soft, pillowy, and a bit stiffer by the 4th set which is what you want.

 When finished with the folds…

-Shape The Dough
+Step 3: Shape The Dough

 Remove the cold dough onto a floured surface.
 Rest for 10-15 minutes to take the chill off.
-Shape the dough into a loose ball; cover and rest for 20-30 minutes.
+Shape the dough into a loose ball.
+Cover and rest for 20-30 minutes.

 Final Shape

+The dough needs to rise again, but only briefly.
 Rest the dough in the warm spot you used earlier for about 30 minutes to 1 hour.
-The dough is ready when it has puffed up and looks plump.
-It should not be super cold prior to baking.
+The dough is ready when it’s puffy and looks plump.
+It should not be super cold or dense-looking prior to baking.
+Preheat your oven.

-Score The Dough
+Step 5: Score The Dough

-Bake The Dough
+Step 6: Bake The Dough

-Bake the dough with the lid on for 20 minutes.
+Place the dough in a Dutch oven or another oven safe pot with lid.
+You don’t have to preheat it first.
+Pop the lid on top, and bake @ 450 F for 20 minutes.
 Remove the lid and bake for an additional 40 minutes or until golden brown.
-Remove from the pot.
-For best texture, cool on a wire rack for 1 hour before slicing
+Remove the bread from the pot.
+Cool on a wire rack for 1 hour before slicing, otherwise the interior crumb might taste gummy.
+How good does this look?!

 Sample Baking Schedule

-- 2:00 PM: Mix the dough/Rest for 1 hour
+- 2:00 PM: Mix the dough/rest for 1 hour

-- 3:00 PM: 1st Stretch and Fold
+- 3:00 PM: 1st Stretch & Fold

-- 3:30 PM: 2nd Stretch and Fold
+- 3:30 PM: 2nd Stretch & Fold

-- 4:00 PM: 3rd Stretch and Fold
+- 4:00 PM: 3rd Stretch & Fold

-- 4:30 PM: 4th Stretch and Fold
+- 4:30 PM: 4th Stretch & Fold

-- 5:00 PM: Bulk rise for 2-3 hrs @ 75- 78 F
+- 5:00 PM: Bulk Rise for 2-3 hrs @ 75-78 F

-- 7:00 or 8:00 PM: Cover and chill the bowl overnight
+- 7:00 or 8:00 PM: Chill overnight

-- 6:00-8:00 AM (the following morning): Shape & Bake the dough
+- 6:00-8:00 AM (the next day): Shape and bake the dough.

 Light Whole Wheat Sourdough Bread

-- Yield: 1 loaf
+- Yield: 1 loaf 1x

 - Category: Sourdough Bread Recipes